-- Annually update GIS data according to fuels management accomplishments from the previous year. - Annually identify areas that need prescribed fire and/or manual/mechanical treatments by evaluating values, hazards, and risks.
+- Comply with National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), the Clean Water Act, Wilderness Act and other federal land management regulations. - Annually update GIS data according to fuels management accomplishments from the previous year. - Annually identify areas that need prescribed fire and/or manual/mechanical treatments by evaluating values, hazards, and risks.
 The park geographic information system (GIS) is the primary data storage and analysis system employed to achieve this goal.
 Where appropriate, treatment across agency boundaries is encouraged and facilitated. - Select treatment priorities based upon the analysis of the values, hazards, and risks.
-Consider managerial capabilities to accomplish treatments given practical limitations in planning, operations, finance, and logistical support. - Evaluate the annual and long term treatment plan with consultation from fire and resource management staff.
+Consider managerial capabilities to accomplish treatments given practical limitations in planning, operations, finance, and logistical support.

+- Evaluate the annual and long term treatment plan with consultation from fire and resource management staff.
 This describes the program for the up-coming field season and beyond, including descriptions of individual segment preparation and execution needs. - Complete resource surveys and Minimum Requirements Analysis (MRA) for activities in designated wilderness as needed.
-This will include both cultural resource surveys, sensitive species surveys and non-native plant surveys.

-- Assign burn bosses to individual treatment segments.
+This will include both cultural resource surveys, sensitive species surveys and plant surveys. - Assign burn bosses to individual treatment segments.
 Each burn boss scouts the area so that the segment burn plan can be written and crews can begin prep work. - Work with Resources Management Division.
 Fire management staff will include resources management staff in the planning stages of prescribed burn development.
 Resource management staff will identify resources in need of protection and suggest a plan to mitigate damage to these resources.. - Complete burn plans early enough before the burn so that park fire management staff, Chief Ranger, Chief of Natural and Cultural Resources and Superintendent has adequate time to address any remaining issues associated with the planned prescribed fire. - Submit the smoke management plan to the appropriate Air District for review.
 The Air District has up to 30 days to review the plan.
 They are required to inform the park of concurrence or to request changes at the end of the 30-day period. - Request Pre-Ignition Forecasting.
 No more than seven days prior to the earliest ignition date, a request will be submitted to the Air District to begin long-range smoke dispersal forecasting for the proposed ignition.
 The District will provide 96, 72, 48-hour outlooks, and 24-hour forecasts on days leading up to the proposed ignition date.
 The District retains final go/no-go authority until the time of ignition. - Notify the public about the annual project list.
 At the beginning of fire season, notify local communities, media, businesses, agency partners, and employees about upcoming projects for the year. - Follow North East Air Alliance Operation Plan.